klyve/graphql-codegen-preset-test/README.md

 - `unknown` is not an argument
 - UNKNOWN_FRAGMENT does not exist in the schema

+As observed it skips the typechecking and generates code for the invalid file

 ## Running the tests:

 To run the tests clone the repo and run `yarn install` then `yarn test`.